ldelatte/spc-ansible-collections/core/README.md

 cp ~/.ansible/collections/ansible_collections/spc/ansible.cfg <your_directory>
 ```

-After this you just need to run ansible to deploy locally or externally and after to apply the given instructions:
+After this you just need to run ansible to deploy locally or externally and after to apply the displayed instructions:
 ```bash
 ansible-playbook spc.core.all
 ```